LeonardoRivero/LeonardoRivero/README.md

 - ⚡ Fun fact: ...
 -->

 Hello friends, I'm Leonardo.
 I'm an electronic engineering.
-Through my last two years I got intersted in programming languages and how to use these languages to build Applicationns and Web Pages.
-I'm currently working on web development with Django Framework(Backend Python),Javascript,Vue.js (Frontend) and Bootstrap as CSS Framework
+Through my last three years I got interested in programming languages and how to use these languages to build Applicationns and Web Pages.
+I'm currently working on web development with Django Framework(Backend Python),Javascript,Vue.js and Reactjs (Frontend) and Bootstrap and MUI as CSS Frameworks

 ![web-development-300x251](https://user-images.githubusercontent.com/53909264/138003820-c63f8b22-1384-4032-b109-359874a72685.png)